 No matter how long you've been practicing the art of self-tanning, mistakes are inevitable.
 As much as we hate to admit it, orange streaks, muddy elbows, and awkward stains in between your fingers and toes are all a part of the process.
 So, what do you do when it happens to you?

-Self-tanner mistakes are unfortunate, but not permanent.
-Whether you're a bridesmaid in your BFF's wedding and desperately need to tan your back before slipping on that sleeveless dress or you're panicking because your orange fingers make it seem like your diet consists of — and only of — Cheesy Wotsits, we've got a solution for you.
-Thanks to Isle of Paradise founder Jules Von Hep, we've compiled a list of all the worst self-tanner mistakes and how to fix them.
+Self-tan mistakes are unfortunate, but not permanent.
+If you're panicking because your orange fingers make it seem like your diet consists of — and only of — Cheesy Wotsits, we've got a solution for you.
+Thanks to Isle of Paradise founder Jules Von Hep, we've compiled a list of all the worst self-tan mistakes and how to fix them.
 Read his advice, ahead.

-I used too much self-tanner — now what?
+I used too much self-tan — now what?

 Von Hep assures us that, yes, you can get too glowy; but, no, you don't have to over-scrub to tone it down.
 "Over-scrubbing will result in sensitive skin and patchiness," he explains.
 He suggests using your usual body scrub and adding about one drop (two, at most) of a body oil.
 Gently rub the mixture on your skin and repeat until you feel good about the level of glow.

-How do I avoid my self-tanner turning orange?
+How do I avoid my self-tan turning orange?

 Turning orange isn't always your fault.
 Sometimes, it's the formula.
-When a self-tanner is formulated with too much dihydroxyacetone (DHA) — the colourless chemical that reacts with the amino acids in your skin to produce a temporary pigment — it can develop with an unsavoury orange tint that looks unnatural.
+When a self-tan is formulated with too much dihydroxyacetone (DHA) — the colourless chemical that reacts with the amino acids in your skin to produce a temporary pigment — it can develop with an unsavoury orange tint that looks unnatural.
 Avoid this by patch-testing before buying and using a product.
-Von Hep recommends colourless self-tanners that also include colour-correcting actives that are there to boost your natural complexion as opposed to dye it orange.
+Von Hep recommends colourless self-tan that also includes colour-correcting actives that are there to boost your natural complexion as opposed to dye it orange.